deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Gabe did as suggested, and spent some time sitting in a pew in contemplation.
 He thought more than he prayed, though, mulling over what exactly it was that bothered him so much.

 It wasn’t like he’d always been perfectly honest in his life.
 Everyone told little white lies all the time, they were the lubricant of society.
-Every diplomatically held tongue, every nod and polite “sure” or “I don’t mind...” they were daily, necessary occurrences.
+Every diplomatically held tongue, every nod and polite “sure” or “I don’t mind...”
+They were daily, necessary occurrences.

 Maybe that was the problem.
 This wasn’t on the same scale as just holding his tongue and saying something polite.
 This was an active lie, even if well-meaning.